BKeno/BakeMate-UI/README.md

 hooks/: Custom React hooks for shared logic across components. pages/: Represents the different pages of your application.
 Each file here corresponds to a route in your app. utils/: Dedicated to external interactions like API calls.
 Keeping your API logic here helps maintain separation of concerns.

+TODO
+Move basket to a seperate react context